Get the facts

 Why is it important to stay safe online?

-The potential for the internet to be a valuable and fun resource for entertainment, making friends and learning is huge.
+Most of us are ‘connected’ via our laptops, mobile phones, tablets or personal computer.
+The potential for the internet to be a valuable and a fun resource for entertainment, making friends, keeping in touch and learning is huge.
 But if you use the internet, you could be at risk of illegal activity or abuse - be it bullying, fraud or something more serious.
 Unlike seeing someone face to face, on the net, people aren't always what they first seem.

 In the same way you learn about safety when you leave the house, it is important to learn how to stay safe online.
 These are skills that will stay with you for life.